jisun94/Momentum-App/README.md

-## Momentum App is a web application which helps you to increase your focus.
+## Momentum App is a web application which helps to increase your focus.

 How to use 🖱️😊